-9 Within each media type, the content author may want to offer different alternative content that are

-10 time-aligned, but each alternative represents different content.
-Automatic selection of the alterna-

-11 tive content is not expected to be done by the DASH client as the client would not have sufficient

-12 information to make such decisions.
-However, the selection is expected to be done by communi-

-13 cation with an application or the user, typically using a user interface appropriate for selection.
+Within each media type, the content author may want to offer different alternative content that are time-aligned, but each alternative represents different content.
+Automatic selection of the alternative content is not expected to be done by the DASH client as the client would not have sufficient information to make such decisions.
+However, the selection is expected to be done by communication with an application or the user, typically using a user interface appropriate for selection.

-14 However, in the absence of this external communication, or at startup, the DASH client still needs

-15 to playback content and therefore benefits from information of what is the default content.
-Such

-- signalling should be provided by the content author.
+However, in the absence of this external communication, or at startup, the DASH client still needs to playback content and therefore benefits from information of what is the default content.
+Such signalling should be provided by the content author.
 Such default content is referred to as main content, whereas any content that is not main is referred to as alternative.
-There may be multiple - 17 content, whereas any content that is not main is referred to as alternative.
-There may be multiple 18 alternatives which may need to be distinguished.
+There may be multiple alternatives which may need to be distinguished.
 We define main and alternative content.
-Exam- - 19 ples for such are synchronized camera views of one master content.
-The main camera view is - 20 provided as main content, all other views as alternative content.
+Examples for such are synchronized camera views of one master content.
+The main camera view is provided as main content, all other views as alternative content.